deonspengler/dotfiles/README.md

 vim
 ---
-Using the vim text editor with a couple of plugins it can make anyone look like a pro.
-Here is a couple of plugins that I find very useful.
+Vim is one of the best text editors and is very customisable, with few plugins it can pretty much do whatever you require from a text editor.
+Here is a couple of plugins that I use and find very useful.

 * vungle (is used to manage plugins in vim)
 * ultisnips (is the ultimate solution for snippets in vim)